WrtApp/wreditor/README.md

 </section>
 ```

-The important things to notice here is that the column class names should **always** add up to 12 and that the very last column in a row needs to additionally have the `.last` class added to it or the layuot will fail to render properly.
+The important things to notice here is that the column class names should **always** add up to 12 and that the very last column in a row needs to have the `.last` class added to it or the last element will fail to float properly.
 For those who have never seen an element with multiple classes, don't worry.
 It is perfectly acceptible to have multiple classes on the same HTML element.
 In fact, you can have as many as you want separated by spaces.
 It is not invalid markup at all.
 That said, its generally not a good idea to have elements with multiple classes everywhere unless its absolutely necessary.
 Best practices dictate only one class per element but it is not at all uncommon to see multiple classes per element.
 Just don't go crazy with this if this is a new concept to you.

+## Legacy support

 Users of verion 1.0 will remember the `.full-width`, `.left`, `.right`, and column classes named after fractions.
 Those are gone and replaced with the new class names.
 If you've been using verion 1 please update your grid and restructure your HTML to align with the new grid (it really isn't that hard, I had to do it a few times myself - it just requires a quick find and replace and the addition of the `.row` element).
 The new grid is far more reliable, easy, and gives you a *working* responsive design.
+The `.left` and `.right` classes still remain but are now part of the `mixins` file and used to quickly float an element left or right.

-### style.less
+### style.less and style.scss

-This is your main stylesheet.
-It imports the colors, grid, normalize.css (CSS reset), and other required files.
-Its best not to compile any of the LESS files except for `style.less` because each LESS file has dependencies upon the others. `style.less` will automatically import the other LESS files, and the resulting file will include the code from all the files in one single file, `style.css`.
-Please keep the order of imports in `style.less` the same as it is.
-Each successive file in the list depends on the successful compilation of the last for `style.less` to successfully compile.
-Changing the order of these files will cause compiles to fail.
-Feel free to add imports of your own making to the list, however.

-__For those who have various problems with LESS__

-You have three options:

-* Use the precompiled CSS files (which is a pain because they're minified)
-* Use `style.less` with already-compiled CSS files like `normalize.css` and the others
-* Use the LESS files as-is without compiling them (allows you to either write LESS and use the code without compiling or lets you write normal CSS within the LESS files and still have them run)
+This file imports all of the styles besides your custom styles.
+The order of imports in these files is very important as each file may depend on variables or mixins defined in the previous file.
+Add your styles below the first set of imports (as indicated in the file) but not before the last set of imports for print and mobile styles.

+If using a compiler, you only need to compile the `style.*` file as your compiler should import and compile all included files into a single `style.css` file.
+If you're using plain CSS it's best to avoid all the `@import` statements and manually copy and paste each file into `style.css` manually to avoid too many HTTP requests from slowing down your site.

+__Using LESS without a compiler__

-We've included `less.js` for those who want to save compiling for later or want a quick way to experiment with Less.
+Fraction.less includes `less.js` for those who want to save compiling for later or want a quick way to experiment with Less.
 If you don't know much about LESS and want Fraction.less to work out of the box, just uncomment the line in the `index.html` file that has a `<link>` to the `less.js` file.
 This will solve most problems all three types of people above may have. *Please don't use `less.js` in production.
-On a live website it forces you to rely on JavaScript browser support AND slows page load times.*
+On a live website it forces you to rely on JavaScript browser support AND slows page load times on many levels.*

 #### Less.app